shuhblam/bashful/README.md

 # Bashful

-  just a place for me to share some simple bash files that aid me along the way...
+  share useful bash files that aid in setup of any...

 ## controlToCommand

-  move control key to command key for less muscle memory frustration when running linux through virtual box
+  move control key to command key

+  less muscle memory frustration when running linux through virtual box while using